 - Mouth patch.
 Striant is a tablet that sticks to the upper gums.
 Applied twice a day, it continuously releases testosterone into the blood through the oral tissues.

 - Injections and implants.
 Testosterone can also be injected directly into the muscles or implanted as pellets in the soft tissues.
 Your body slowly absorbs the testosterone into the bloodstream.

 Why not a simple testosterone pill?
 Oral testosterone is available.
 However, some experts believe oral testosterone can have negative effects on the liver.
 Using other methods, such as skin patches, gels, orally disintegrating tablets, or injections, bypasses the liver and gets testosterone into the blood directly.

 Benefits of Testosterone Therapy

-Karen Herbst, MD, PhD, an endocrinologist at University of California-San Diego, specializes in testosterone deficiency.
-She estimates about one in 10 men are "ecstatic" about their response to testosterone therapy, while about the same number "don't notice much."
-The majority have generally positive, but varying responses to testosterone replacement.
+Karen Herbst, MD, PhD, an endocrinologist, specializes in testosterone deficiency.
+She estimates about 1 in 10 men are "ecstatic" about their response to testosterone therapy, while about the same number "don't notice much."
+The majority have generally positive but varying responses to testosterone replacement.

 Risks of Testosterone Therapy

 Testosterone replacement therapy side effects most often include rash, itching, or irritation where the testosterone is applied.